shervinea/cheatsheet-translation/vi/cheatsheet-machine-learning-tips-and-tricks.md

 **3. In a context of a binary classification, here are the main metrics that are important to track in order to assess the performance of the model.**

-&#10230; Trong ngữ cảnh của phân loại nhị phân (binary classification), ở đây là các độ đo chính, chúng khá quan trọng để theo dõi (track), qua đó đánh giá hiệu năng của mô hình (model)
+&#10230; Đối với phân loại nhị phân (binary classification) là các độ đo chính, chúng khá quan trọng để theo dõi (track), qua đó đánh giá hiệu năng của mô hình (model)

 <br>